Abourache/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty.
 9.Bye bye My first directory
 Delete the directory my first directory that is in the /tmp directory.
+10.Back to the future
+script that changes the working directory to the previous one.